AMDESE/amd_ucode_info/README.md

   -e EXTRACT, --extract EXTRACT
                         Dump each patch in container to the specified directory
+  -v, --verbose         Increase output verbosity level: provide once to see
+                        additional information about patches, twice to see all the information available
 ```

 To print information about a container file, pass the path to the container